hydrusnetwork/hydrus/docs/getting_started_installing.md

 * Network drive location not guaranteeing accurate file locks
 * Windows NVMe driver bugs necessitating a different SQLite journalling method

-Some of those you can mitigate (don't run the database over a network!) and some will always be a problem, but if you have a backup, none of them can kill you.
+Some of those you can mitigate (don't run the database over a network!) and some will always be a concern, but if you have a backup, none of them can kill you.

 !!! note "This mostly means your database, not your files"
     Note that nearly all the serious and difficult-to-fix problems occur to the _database_, which is four large .db files, not your media.
 All your images and movies are read-only in hydrus, and there's less worry if they are on a network share with bad locks or a machine that suddenly loses power.
 The database, however, maintains a live connection, with regular complex writes, and here a hardware failure can lead to corruption (basically the failure scrambles the data that is written, so when you try to boot back up, a small section of the database is incomprehensible garbage).